‘City of Ghosts’ Won’t Return for Season 2 at Netflix

 Will City of Ghosts be back for season 2 at Netflix?

-Officially, the show is still pending renewal or cancelation.
+Officially, the show is still pending renewal or cancellation.

-Although it’s never been explicitly canceled, the creator of the show has alluded that no more episodes have been ordered and Netflix won’t likely be going forward.
+Although it’s never been explicitly canceled, the show’s creator has alluded that no more episodes have been ordered, and Netflix won’t likely continue.

-If you’d pardon the pun for a second, we suspect the show has been what we refer to as “ghost-canceled”.
-That’s whereby the series never gets renewed or canceled officially (ie announcement or confirmation to the press – Netflix declined to comment to our request).
+If you’d pardon the pun for a second, we suspect the show has been “ghost-canceled.”
+That’s whereby the series never gets renewed or canceled officially (i.e., announced or confirmed to the press—Netflix declined to comment on our request).

 That’s relatively unusual for a Netflix Animation show.
-Netflix’s strategy with kids content in recent years has been to buy a big upfront order.
-Dreamworks titles for example were given huge upfront orders but more recently, we’ve seen titles like Centaurworld and Dogs in Space been given a two-season upfront order usually across 20 episodes.
+Netflix’s strategy with kids’ content in recent years has been to buy a big upfront order.
+Dreamworks titles, for example, were given huge upfront orders, but more recently, we’ve seen titles like Centaurworld and Dogs in Space given a two-season upfront order, usually across 20 episodes.

 Elizabeth Ito Experience with Netflix Animation Following the Show